Bio

 Jose Parra is born and grows in Bilbao where he studies IT.
 In 2001 he moves to London where he discovers theatre to change career a few years later.
 At the age of 28, he begins training at the Desmond Jones School of Mime and Physical Theatre and the International School of Dramatic Corporal Mime.
 When he finishes after 4 years, he discovers Clown with Gerry Flanagan and continues to investigate this form with other teachers, including Mick Barnfather (Ecole Philippe Gaulier).
 In 2008 he discovers the Pochinko Clown technique with Jonathan Young, in which he specialises.

 From 2010 to 2020 he works with different companies for adults and family audiences.
-He performs in a wide variety of festivals and venues: Stroossefestival (Luxembourg), Festival Danse (France), Festival of Social Science (University of Holloway), Amman Children's Museum (Jordan), International Conference on Body Psychotherapy, Brighton Fringe, Reading Fringe, Bath Fringe and the London International Clown Festival among others.
-In addition, since 2011 he has been working professionally for Theodora Chidren’s Charlity as a Giggle Doctor, first in the UK and since 2022 in Barcelona where he now lives.
+He performs in a wide variety of festivals and settings: Stroossefestival (Luxembourg), Festival Danse (France), Festival of Social Science (University of Holloway), Amman Children's Museum (Jordan), International Conference on Body Psychotherapy, Brighton Fringe, Reading Fringe, Bath Fringe and the London International Clown Festival among others.